The Precious Base Metal

 Copper demand is expected to outpace refined copper production by 2028 based on known copper reserves in the ground.
 Globally, discoveries of major copper deposits have not kept up with demand despite an increase in exploration budgets.

-Copper deposits discovered in the past decade contained only 5.2% of all copper discovered since 1990.
 The average time from discovery to production is 12.4 years.

 Major copper discoveries over time